jbree/homebridge-cec-accessory/README.md

 # homebridge-cec-accessory
-Homebridge support for CEC devices over HDMI
+Homebridge support for home theater devices using CEC over HDMI

 ## About